Accommodation: How do I add overnight travel

 You will enter your start location (pick up) in section 1 and you will enter your end location (drop off), in the first line of section 2.

 Section 2: This is the leg of the flight that actually takes up the night time travel (where the client will be when the date changes).
-You can enter the start location (departure point of your overnight travel) and it will automatically add this at the end of section 1.
+You can enter the start location (departure point of your overnight travel) and it will automatically add this to the end of section 1.
 Now select the mode of transport and enter the end location of your overnight travel arrangement.

 Section 3: This is the transport that is after the overnight travel to indicate how do they get to their next destination.